 Kitchen Style

-Homeowners that like unfinished surfaces and distressed finishes will gravitate toward a rustic kitchen.
-A wood, brick or stone wall is a common feature of rustic kitchens.
+Homeowners who like unfinished surfaces and distressed finishes will gravitate toward a rustic kitchen.
+A wood, brick, or stone wall is a common feature of rustic kitchens.
 Materials in the rustic kitchen are natural, and sometimes wood is left untreated.
-Sometimes indoor plants are used to enhance the nature atmosphere.
+Sometimes, indoor plants are used to enhance the natural atmosphere.

 Warm colors are used throughout the space.
 Antique pendant lights add to the rustic design.
-This kitchen style is one that is comfortable and earthy.
+This kitchen style is comfortable and earthy.

 Mediterranean: Warm & Elegant